AmukthaGoteti/Emotional-Chatbot-Using-Python/README.md

 # Emotional Chatbot Using Python

-In India, where mental health care can be costly and limited, **emotional support chatbots** offer a practical, affordable, and accessible solution.
+In India, where mental health care can be expensive and limited, **emotional support chatbots** offer a practical, affordable, and accessible solution.
 This project demonstrates how a Python-based chatbot can use **regular expressions** to understand user input and provide empathetic, relevant responses — bridging the gap in mental health resources.

 ---